OctopusDeploy/docs/src/pages/docs/tenants/tenant-infrastructure.md

 ### Choose tenants for target {#choose-tenants-for-target}

-To choose the tenants to associate with a deployment target navigate to the **{{Restrictions, Associated Tenants}}** section of the deployment target.
+To choose the tenants to associate with a deployment target navigate to the **Restrictions ➜ Associated Tenants** section of the deployment target.
 You can select the tenants to allow to deploy to individually, or you can choose from any of the configured [tenant tags](/docs/tenants/tenant-tags).

 ![](/docs/tenants/images/target-restrictions-associated-tenants.png "width=500")